songpoemHQ/songpoem.github.io/_platforms/online-gaming.md

     # enquire_url: "/platform/membership/"
 ---

-When you need specific features that needs seperate permissioning and grouping, We can build you A custom Platform.

-We use Phoenix LiveView.
+You have a multiplayer Game Concept or Online Gamified Realtime Quizz We use Phoenix LiveView.

 Previously We built an Online Tetris that can be played in Browser.

-{% include feature_cta description="Want to build an Online Gaming Platform?
+{% include feature_cta description="Want to build an Online Gaming or Quizz Platform?
 Book a free 30 minutes consultation call" %}